UTAustinSPS/data-analysis/static/data_analysis/_sources/LaTeX/latex.txt

    Hello World!
    \end{document}

-The first line says what kind of article we are working with.
-It contains formatting information like margins, spacing, and font.
-It also gives information about how the document is structured.
+The first line says what kind of document we are working with by specifying the document's class as :code:`article`.
+The article class formatting information like margins, spacing, and font.
+It also gives information about how the document is structured and defines macros.
 Every document needs to have a document class.
 Usually, this is the first line of a LaTeX document.

-The second line is the beginning of the content which will be typeset.
-The third line is the content of the document.
+The second line marks the beginning of the content which will be typeset.
+The third line is the content of the document, "Hello World!".
 The last line says to stop typesetting, and ignore everything afterwards.

 A more complex document might look like the below.
 Click on the image to get a better view.